karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 4). kube-scheduler:
 -----------------------------------------------------------------
-kube-scheduler will deside which pod goes where, mean the scheduler will deside where to create the pod on which node, depends on the criteria. it will send the instructions to the kubelet on that node agent. scheduler just gives the instructions to the kubelet. kubelet is responsible to create the POD on that node.
+kube-scheduler will deside which pod goes where, mean the scheduler will deside where to create the pod on which node, depends on the criteria. it will send the instructions to the `kubelet` agent on that node. scheduler just gives the instructions to the `kubelet`. `kubelet` is responsible to create the POD on that node.

     $ cat /etc/kubernetes/manifests/kube-scheduler.yaml
     $ ps -aux |grep kube-scheduler  --> process check

 5). kubelet:
 -----------------------------------------------------------------
-kubelet is a agent running on all cluster nodes in kubernetes. which is installed on all the worker-nodes and master-nodes. if we install kubernetes using kubeadm, it will not install kubelet in the nodes, we manually install the kubelet in the nodes. kubelet is in general defined as daemonset in k8s cluster.
+`kubelet` is a agent running on all k8s cluster nodes. which is installed on all the `worker-nodes` and `master-nodes`. if we install kubernetes using `kubeadm`, it will not install kubelet in the nodes, we manually install the kubelet in the nodes. kubelet is in general defined as daemonset in k8s cluster.

     download the installer and extract it as a servcie kubelet.service.d in path /etc/systemd/system/